Frill7742/Lilith-Docker/README.md

 # Lilith-Docker
-Muliple scripts with an docker compose file to run Lilith in an isolated instance.
+Muliple scripts with an docker compose file to run Lilith in an isolated and secure instance.